desferreira/go-challenges/README.md

 - Simple question and answer game that receive a csv file with the patter 'question,answer'
 - A simple URL redirect/shortner program that can be configured with a JSON file
 - A simple html parser that search for <a href=""...>
+- A simple todo list on the terminal